 5 women, 5 vineyards and 1 common spirit: quality, tradition and passion

-These woman, whose families have made wine in Beaujolais for centuries, joined forces to share their wines, and promote the region.
+These woman, whose family wine making roots are centuries old, joined forces to share their wines, and promote the Beaujolais region.
 They are genuine entrepreneurs!
 (Ce sont de véritables chefs d’entreprise!)

 Each of them touch all aspects of running a family winery, and then some.
 From vineyard to vinification, and sales and marketing to business development, they understand a stronger force comes by uniting.